cloudops/cloudmc-standard-kb/en/gcp-compute-service/gcp-gke-overview.md

 ---

-If your Google Cloud Platform project has a Google Kubernetes Engine cluster configured, CloudMC will detect it automatically and allow you to view and manage various properties of the cluster.
-At this time, CloudMC does not support creation of clusters in GKE.
+If your Google Cloud Platform project has a Google Kubernetes Engine cluster configured, CloudOps will detect it automatically and allow you to view and manage various properties of the cluster.
+At this time, CloudOps does not support creation of clusters in GKE.

 To access your GKE resources, navigate to the desired GCP environment and click on the **Kubernetes engine** tab.